Professor Thomas in uniform

 Publications

 “El Peso Hero: Comic Book Protagonists of the (Un)Documented Experience”.
 Latinx Comics Studies: Critical and Creative Crossings, eds.
 Maite Urcaregui and Maria Fernanda Diaz-Basteris.
-Accepted and forthcoming April 2025.
+April 2025.

 “Pepe versus Kermit: A Memetic Battleground about Latino/a-centric Immigration and Policy”.
 Popular Culture Review, vol. 34, no. 1, spring 2023.